Dartvauder/NeuroSandboxWebUI/README.md

 ### Demucs:

+1) Upload the initial audio to separate
+2) Click the `Submit` button to get the separated audio

 ### ModelDownloader:

 * Here you can download `LLM` and `StableDiffusion` models.
 Just choose the model from the drop-down list and click the `Submit` button